Ownership

 Use After Move

-This is the classic ownership error.
-You move a value and then try to use the original binding.
-The fix is usually to clone the value if you need it in both places, or to restructure your code so only one place needs it.
+The classic ownership error.
+You move a value, then reach for the original binding as if it were still there.
+The fix is to clone the value when you truly need it in two places, or to reshape the code so that only one place ever does.

 LOON